 Most people want to feel close, both physically and emotionally connected to one another.
 But ironically, there is nothing more complicated and difficult than our relationships with others.
 While this might sound cold, and while relationships are vital for a full and happy life, there are some relationships, the toxic ones that are not worth the investment of time and effort.
 These should be quickly and permanently removed from our lives, thus making room for the ones that truly matter.
+This might mean facing the scary prospect of divorce, but there is always help available to get you through it, like following the strategies legal firm Peters And May suggests.
 To determine if a relationship is toxic, there are some pretty clear signals to be aware of.

 So let’s begin by defining “toxic relationship.”
 Health Scope magazine defines a toxic relationship as, “a relationship characterized by behaviors on the part of the toxic partner that are emotionally and, not infrequently, physically damaging to their partner.”
 In summary, a healthy relationship contributes positively to our self-esteem, gives energy, and adds to overall happiness, while a toxic relationship damages self-esteem, drains energy, and provokes negativity on multiple levels.

 If you want to keep your circle up, avoid the following toxic relationships:

 The Inherent Hater